Henrock at Linthwaite House

 About

-Surrounded by immaculately manicured gardens and boasting stunning views over Lake Windermere, Linthwaite House hotel is the perfect setting for Michelin-starred chef Simon Rogan and his farm-to-fork cooking.
-Named after Hen Holme (a craggy island visible from the terrace of Linthwaite House), Henrock’s focus is on hyper-seasonal small plates, inspired by the chef’s travels around the world, and made with produce from Simon’s own farm, located just a few miles from Linthwaite House.
+Surrounded by immaculately manicured gardens and boasting stunning views over Lake Windermere, Linthwaite House Hotel is the perfect setting for internationally acclaimed chef Simon Rogan MBE and his farm-to-fork cooking.
+Named after Hen Holme (a craggy island visible from the terrace of Linthwaite House), Henrock’s focus is on hyper-seasonal small plates, inspired by the chef’s travels around the world, and made with produce from Simon’s own farm, 'Our Farm' located just a few miles from Linthwaite House.

-Rogan has assembled an all-star team of acolytes here to manage the project, including the ever-present Tom Barnes, head chef Sam Fry and head of operations Nicolas Perdrier - all of whom have plenty of experience in Rogan's restaurants, and invaluable understanding of his farm-to-fork ethos and high standards of hospitality.
+Rogan has assembled an all-star team to oversee the restaurant, including, Executive Chef Paul Burgalières, Head Chef Mark McCabe and Head of Operations Nicolas Perdrier - who have plenty of experience in Rogan's restaurants, and invaluable understanding of his farm-to-fork ethos and high standards of hospitality.

-Henrock also offers Sunday lunch and afternoon tea, and boasts an impressive cocktail list, as well as a Coravin wines by the glass, and a hefty collection of spirits and liqueurs.
+Henrock also offers Sunday lunch and boasts an impressive cocktail list, as well as Coravin wines by the glass.

 Location